freifunk-bielefeld/firmware/README.md

 [hardware table](http://wiki.openwrt.org/toh/start).
 Your AP model should now be visible in the "Target Profile" list.

-Many other routers have not been tested yet but may work.
-Give it a try! :-)
+Now start the build process.
+This takes some time:

 <pre>
 make
 </pre>

 The firmware images are now in the "bin"-folder.
+Use the firmware update functionality of your router and upload the factory image.
+The sysupgrade images are for further updates.

-* Use "openwrt-[chip]-[model]-squashfs-firmware.bin" for the initial flash.
+* Use "openwrt-[chip]-[model]-squashfs-factory.bin" for the initial flash.
 * Use "openwrt-[chip]-[model]-squashfs-sysupgrade.bin" for futher updates.

+Many routers have not been tested yet, but may work.
+Give it a try! :-)